 SAD affects children too, but severe 'depression' is typically only in the range of 18 to 30 years old.

-However, you know all too well that sometimes kids can be climbing the walls if stuck inside too long.
+However, you know all too well that sometimes kids can climb the walls if stuck inside too long.

 Tips for Beating the Winter Blues

-Fortunately, there are a few recommended tips that can help if you get the Winter Blues.
+Fortunately, a few recommended tips can help if you get the Winter Blues.

 Being outside can help.
 The brighter light, the fresh air, and of course, you are usually doing some exercise.